liumapp/docker-demo/README.md

 # docker-demo
-Built a simple J2E demo in SpringBoot , and run in docker .
+Built a simple SpringBoot project in Docker .

 ## how to use